Last updated: 14 June 2017

 There are three steps for pool barrier inspections for residential pools.

-The pool inspector regime takes effect from 1 January 2017 but a pool inspector may not be immediately available in your area.
+The pool inspector regime took effect from 1 January 2017 but a pool inspector may not yet be available in your area.
 However, your local territorial authority can still inspect your pool.

 Definition of residential pool can be found on the Legislation website.

 Restricting access to residential pools has further information.